top of page

 Undergraduate Student

 Through the LSU Explorers’ Program, I joined Dassanayake’s lab in 2023 Fall.
 I joined research because I wanted to gain experience working in a lab, expand upon my skills, and gather new opportunities at LSU.
 As a biology major in Pre-Health, I am always interested in science, hoping to foster more interest in various topics.
-Through Dassanayake’s lab, I am especially excited to collaborate with a team on research that is finding ways to protect food from the rising dangers of climate change.
+Through Dassanayake’s lab, I am especially excited to collaborate with a team on research that is finding ways to protect food from the rising dangers of environmental stresses.
 Outside of school, I really love reading, watching movies, and crocheting.

 bottom of page